migrodri1980/Working-portfolio-/README.md

 [Code Review Link](https://youtu.be/L57Ke2MWIyc)

-This ia a code review for the following enhancments implemented below.
+This ia a code review for the following enhancements implemented below.